Install OTRS on CentOS

 systemctl restart mariadb

-If the start fails perform the folowing commands: BE EXTREMELY CAREFUL HERE
+If the start fails (and I can assure you that it will fail) perform the folowing commands: BE EXTREMELY CAREFUL HERE

 rm -f /var/lib/mysql/ibdata* rm -f /var/lib/mysql/ib_logfile*